Anty0/GoProAutoImmichUpload/README.md

 - When a camera is detected, we set it up for [COHM (Camera On the Home Network)](https://gopro.github.io/OpenGoPro/ble/features/cohn.html) and instruct it to connect to your home Wi-Fi network.
 - Once connected, the service streams media, one by one, directly from the camera to the Immich server (without storing in RAM or on disk).
 - All media confirmed to be uploaded by Immich are automatically deleted from the camera (configurable).
-- When all media are uploaded, the camera is powered off.
+- When all media are uploaded, the camera is powered off (configurable).

 ## Why?

 I wanna be lazy.
-Downloading footage to my PC to upload to Immich was too much work and caused too many worn-out SSD bits to get immediately deleted once uploaded.
+Downloading footage to my PC just to upload it to Immich was too much work and caused too many worn-out SSD bits to get immediately deleted once uploaded.

 ## How?

-- Use a Linux machine with Docker and BlueZ installed.
+- Use a Linux machine with Docker (or Podman) and BlueZ installed.
 - Ensure your Linux machine is paired with your GoPro, which you can do using the `bluetoothctl` command.
 See [Pairing with GoPro](#pairing-with-gopro).
 - Launch the service with this command:
 ```sh